Financial asset

 A financial asset is a non-physical asset whose value is derived from a contractual claim, such as bank deposits, bonds, and participations in companies' share capital.
-Financial assets are usually more liquid than other tangible assets, such as commodities or real estate.
+Financial assets are usually more liquid than tangible assets, such as commodities or real estate.

 The opposite of financial assets is non-financial assets, which include both tangible property (sometimes also called real assets) such as land, real estate or commodities, and intangible assets such as intellectual property, including copyrights, patents, trademarks and data.

 Types

 According to the International Financial Reporting Standards (IFRS), a financial asset can be: